LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 ### Notes

-- Remember to activate the virtual environment every time you work on the project and deactivate it when you're done.
+- Remember deactivate it when you're done using `conda deactivate`.
 - This guide assumes the use of `make` commands defined in a `Makefile`.
   If you aren't using a Makefile, replace the `make` commands with the corresponding Python commands.